suzan-jamesono6og/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This includes understanding the benefits and limitations of different programming paradigms, such as procedural, object-oriented, and functional programming.

 To stay ahead of the curve, regularly read industry blogs, follow key influencers, attend conferences, workshops, or online courses.
 By doing so, you' ll gain a deeper understanding of how different technologies can be applied to solve real-world problems.
 Additionally, always be open to feedback and constructive criticism, as it will help you grow both personally and professionally.
 Remember, the key to success in programming is not just knowing the language, but understanding how to use it effectively.

+# 2024-03-05
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying genuine bottlenecks.
+Remember that simplicity and clarity enhance debugging, while complexity often obscures it."

+In more detail, this quote highlights the importance of not overcomplicating your code or optimizing too early in the development process without evidence that it's needed.
+Writing clean and understandable code initially saves time and effort in the long run and can often result in better performance overall due to easier debugging, maintenance, and potential for collaborative improvements.
+Always measure before you optimize.